brunoamaral/guerite/docs/SPEC.md

 - Small container footprint (minimal Alpine base image with only the required Python runtime).
 - Talks to the local Docker daemon directly via the socket, but can also connect to remote Docker hosts.
 - Checks for image updates and notifies users via Pushover when new images are pulled and containers are restarted.
 - Containers to be monitored are identified by labels: `guerite.update` for image update checks, `guerite.restart` for scheduled in-place restarts, `guerite.recreate` for scheduled container recreation, and `guerite.health_check` for scheduled health checks that trigger restarts when the container is not `healthy` (rate-limited by a configurable backoff).
 The labels carry cron expressions (e.g., `guerite.update: "*/10 * * * *"`).
+Optional dependency ordering uses Docker `Links` and/or a `guerite.depends_on` label so supporting services are handled before their dependents; actions are skipped when declared dependencies are down or unhealthy.
 - Watches for new containers that are started with the appropriate label.
 - Configurable via environment variables for Pushover integration.
 - Notifications can be enabled per event type (update/restart/health/startup) via `GUERITE_NOTIFICATIONS`.